Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: HiddenBench : A Scalable Benchmark for Collective Reasoning

 In the execution stage, each generated task is executed in two conditions.
 In the Full Profile condition, agents receive all information (shared + unshared), allowing individual identification of the correct answer.
 In the Hidden Profile condition, each agent receives only shared information plus their unique unshared pieces, enforcing the Hidden Profile constraint.
 We run 10 simulation sessions per condition with GPT-4.1 agents and measure pre-discussion decision accuracy without any inter-agent interaction.

 In the selection stage, tasks pass only if they meet two criteria: high accuracy ($\geq$ 80\%) in the Full Profile condition, ensuring task solvability, and low accuracy ($\leq$ 20\%) in the Hidden Profile condition, confirming that no agent can succeed without information aggregation.
+Both thresholds refer to per-agent pre-discussion accuracy averaged across 10 sessions, measured before any inter-agent interaction.
 This filtering ensures that each task creates a genuine Hidden Profile scenario requiring collective reasoning.

 From 200 candidates, 57 tasks passed validation (28.5\% validation rate).
 Combined with three manually designed tasks and five adapted from prior studies, \textsc{HiddenBench} comprises 65 scenarios in total.
 The pipeline is fully reproducible and can be extended to generate additional validated tasks as needed.